Β-Carotene: No risk for hypervitaminosis A

 At the enterocyte cell wall, β-carotene is taken up by the membrane transporter protein scavenger receptor class B, type 1 (SCARB1).
 Absorbed β-carotene is then either incorporated as such into chylomicrons or first converted to retinal and then retinol, bound to retinol binding protein 2, before being incorporated into chylomicrons.
-The conversion process consists of one molecule of β-carotene cleaved by the enzyme beta-carotene 15,15'-dioxygenase, which is encoded by the BC01 gene, into two molecules of retinal.
-When plasma retinol is in the normal range the gene expression for SCARB1 and BC01 are suppressed, creating a feedback loop that suppresses absorption and conversion.
+The conversion process consists of one molecule of β-carotene cleaved by the enzyme beta-carotene 15,15'-dioxygenase, which is encoded by the BCO1 gene, into two molecules of retinal.
+When plasma retinol is in the normal range the gene expression for SCARB1 and BCO1 are suppressed, creating a feedback loop that suppresses absorption and conversion.
 Because of these two mechanisms, high intake will not lead to hypervitaminosis A.

 Drug interactions

 β-Carotene can interact with medication used for lowering cholesterol.
 Taking them together can lower the effectiveness of these medications and is considered only a moderate interaction.
 Bile acid sequestrants and proton-pump inhibitors can decrease absorption of β-carotene.
 Consuming alcohol with β-carotene can decrease its ability to convert to retinol and could possibly result in hepatotoxicity.
+Research on animal feeds, suggests that β-Carotene might act as an "antivitamin D" that counteracts the availability in forages of vitamin D.

 β-Carotene and lung cancer in smokers

-Chronic high doses of β-carotene supplementation increases the probability of lung cancer in smokers.
-The effect is specific to supplementation dose as no lung damage has been detected in those who are exposed to cigarette smoke and who ingest a physiologic dose of β-carotene (6 mg), in contrast to high pharmacologic dose (30 mg).
-Therefore, the oncology from β-carotene is based on both cigarette smoke and high daily doses of β-carotene.
+Chronic high doses of β-carotene supplementation increases the probability of lung cancer in smokers while its natural vitamer, retinol, increases lung cancer in smokers and nonsmokers.
+The effect is specific to supplementation dose as no lung damage has been detected in those who are exposed to cigarette smoke and who ingest a physiological dose of β-carotene (6 mg), in contrast to high pharmacological dose (30 mg).

-Increases in lung cancer may be due to the tendency of β-carotene to oxidize, and may hasten oxidation more than other food colors such as annatto.
-A β-carotene breakdown product suspected of causing cancer at high dose is trans-β-apo-8'-carotenal (common apocarotenal), which has been found in one study to be mutagenic and genotoxic in cell cultures which do not respond to β-carotene itself.
+Increases in lung cancer have been attributed to the tendency of β-carotene to oxidize, yet based on the pharmacokinetics of β-carotene absorption and transport through the intestine and the lack of specific β-carotene transporters, it is unlikely that β-carotene reaches the lung of smokers in sufficient quantities.
+Additional research is required to understand the link between the increased risk of cancer and all-cause mortality following β-carotene supplementation.

-Additionally, supplemental, high-dose β-carotene may increase the risk of prostate cancer, intracerebral hemorrhage, and cardiovascular and total mortality in people who smoke cigarettes or have a history of high-level exposure to asbestos.
+Additionally, supplemental, high-dose β-carotene may increase the risk of prostate cancer, intracerebral hemorrhage, and cardiovascular and total mortality irrespective of smoking status.

+Industrial sources

+β-carotene is industrially made either by total synthesis (see Retinol) or by extraction from biological sources such as vegetables, microalgae (especially Dunaliella salina), and genetically-engineered microbes.
+The synthetic path is low-cost and high-yield.